-We allow you to personalize the subject line and content for each campaign you send.
-By adding any of the following tags to your message content, we will dynamically change these values for every recipient when sending the campaign.
+We allow you to personalize the subject line and the message body for each email you send.
+By adding any of the following tags to your message content, we will dynamically convert these personalization tokens into the data field value contained for each contact record.
 You could even add the name tags to the subject line of your email for a more personal touch.

 Personalization tags are derived from data fields / columns that exist in your Contact Lists or CRM.
 We translate these data fields into personalization tags that are automatically filled-in for each recipient at the time of sending.

 Default field examples

 - First Name (everything up to the first space character) - [firstname]

 - Last Name (everything after the last space character) - [lastname]

 - Email Address - [email]

 - Company name - [company]